plp13/qman/doc/BUILDING.md

     `pip` or `pipx`

 Optional dependencies:
+- `libbsd`: required by Linux systems with older versions of `glibc`
 - `zlib`: support for manual pages compressed with `gzip`
 - `bzip2`: support for manual pages compressed with `bzip2`
 - `liblzma`: support for manual pages compressed with `xz`